Mukund limps out of opening singles, India trail Morocco 0-1 | Sports-Games

 Struggling to cope with humid conditions, Sasikumar Mukund limped out of the opening singles against Yassine Dlimi to leave India trailing 0-1 in the Davis Cup World Group II tie here on Saturday.

-A brief spell of rain before the match made the conditions tougher, and it all came down to fitness levels of the two debutants.
+A brief spell of rain before the match made the conditions tougher, and it all came down to fitness levels in Mukund's debut tie.

 After being on court for three hours and eight minutes, the 26-year-old Mukund conceded the match, soon after taking a medical timeout at 1-2 of the third set.
 Cramping badly and grimacing in pain, he retired when the score was 7-6 (4) 5-7 1-4.